-As the initial induction and monitoring of the pharmacological intervention is proceeding, it is essential that there is further in-depth and comprehensive assessment of all risks and needs of the young person to ascertain all substance-related problems and other psychological, emotional and educational difficulties.
+As the initial induction and monitoring of the pharmacological intervention is proceeding, it is essential that there is further in-depth and comprehensive assessment of all risks and needs of the young person.
+The healthcare team, mental health staff and substance misuse team are responsible for comprehensively assessing the young person, to ascertain all substance-related problems and other psychological, emotional and educational difficulties.
 A full care plan with clear goals should then be established and agreed with the young person, with the involvement of their parents/carers, if this is appropriate.
+Collecting information from community agencies and discussing with them their options for ongoing care following accommodation in a secure setting is an important aspect of care planning.
+Involving all the professionals involved in the young person's care before, during and after their stay in a secure setting is good practice in multi-disciplinary working.
 All aspects of the care plan then need to be monitored and regularly reviewed.
+It is important that the care plan is integrated and organised by the whole multi-disciplinary team, including pharmacological management of substance misuse, psychosocial interventions for substance misuse, management of mental and physical health problems, resettlement arrangements etc. Multi-disciplinary discussions can take place in the substance misuse intervention team meetings.